-Any member found in breach of the above policies will be dealt with according to the rules and procedures of the Labour Party.
+Any member found in breach of the rules, codes of conduct, policies and/or guidelines of the Labour Party will be dealt with according to the rules and procedures of the Labour Party, and this may include being investigated and becoming subject to disciplinary action.

 We wish to build a diverse movement that reflects the whole of society, so should always consider how our actions and words may limit the confidence or otherwise exclude either those less knowledgeable than ourselves or those already under-represented in politics.
 Those with privilege, whether due to their volume of experience, party position or status in society should have regard to how their actions may be felt by those in different circumstances to themselves.

 It is perfectly possible to have vehement disagreements without descending into personal abuse, shaming people or exhibiting bullying behaviour.
 Forcefully made points and criticisms of the political views of others are totally legitimate, personal attacks are not.
 Debates amongst party members should be comradely, acknowledging that whatever our diverse views, we are one party with shared goals.
-Derogatory descriptions of the positions of others should be avoided.
+Derogatory descriptions of the positions of others, as well as derogatory language, should be avoided.